 A source of delight and comfort suitable for both mums and Dads. provide positive results in managing dementia care. help explore common feelings and emotions in those who have difficulty in expressing themselves

-It’s no wonder that children and the childhood years are so memorable.
-Dementia or Alzheimers, often means long term memories fade slowest which probably explains why Dementia Dolls can work so well.
+These childhood years are so memorable which often means it’s these long term memories fade slowest which probably explains why Empathy Dolls can work so well.

 As is often the case, cheapest isn’t always best.
 These two reports from the BBC discuss the use of Doll in Dementia therapy.

-Both are now old and at a time when the benefits of Dementia Dolls were only becoming apparent.
-What wasn’t realised then was what type of Dementia Doll would be suitable.
-In fact, there weren’t any Dementia Dolls available at that time.
+Both are now old and at a time when the benefits of Empathy Dolls were only becoming apparent.
+What wasn’t realised then was what type of Empathy Doll would be suitable.
+In fact, there weren’t any Empathy Dolls available at that time.

 Nowadays experts use the term “living with” Dementia or Alzheimers rather than “suffering from”.
 It’s an important difference.